Common Size Financial Statements Definition

-Common size financial statements are a form of financial statement analysis that shows the actual dollar amounts for a balance sheet or income statement as well as the relative percentages for each one of the dollar amount items.
+The common size financial statements definition is a form of financial statement analysis that shows the actual dollar amounts for a balance sheet or income statement as well as the relative percentages for each one of the dollar amount items.

 Explanation of Common Size Financial Statement